maraouf/OmniGrid/CONTRIBUTING.md

-For larger ideas (new host-stats provider, new auth method, new storage backend, etc.) the issue + design conversation should land **before** the PR — there's an existing canonical "add a host-stats provider" checklist in `CLAUDE.md` that proposals can lean on.
+For larger ideas (new host-stats provider, new auth method, new storage backend, etc.) the issue + design conversation should land **before** the PR so we can align on shape and scope before code lands.

 ## Local development